IvayloShopov33/ParkingSystem-Basic-Web-Project/README.md

 # ParkingSystem-Basic-Web-Project
 I created this simple Parking System MVC application.
 It is my first MVC applicaton.
-The application holds Cars inside memory storage.
+It holds Cars inside memory storage.
 The functionality of the application supports:

 **• Listing Cars**